mia-platform/miactl/docs/30_commands.md

 ### logs

-The `runtime logs` subcommand allows you to fetch or stream logs for a given regex of services
+The `runtime logs` subcommand allows you to fetch or stream logs of running pods in the current context using a regex query.

+You can write any regex compatible with RE2 excluding -C. The regex than will be used to filter down the list of pods available in the current context and then the logs of all their containers will be displayed.

 Usage: